Best Long Gun Safes & Cabinets: Tested by a Gunsmith in 2025

 The interior of the Steelwater gun safe is basic, not filled with Italian leather or padded wool buffers.
 The top shelf is double thick and made of reinforced steel to hold ammo.
 This shelf will never sag under the weight of boxes of ammo.
 The top shelf will probably hold eight boxes of every caliber rifle you put in the safe.

 The door has a nylon hanging system like many affordable gun safes.
 The Nylon gun storage system will hold five handguns in a holster-looking pouch and five other punches for storage.
 The other pouches on the inside of the door are zipper-top nylon bags, for lack of a better word.
 These pouches are not my favorite for holding ammo, but it has a huge and solid shelf to do that work.
-The ouches will hold a double handful of magazines for everything in the safe.
-The punches are not gun-specific and will also hold money or other stuff.
+The pouches will hold a double handful of magazines for everything in the safe.
+The pouches are not gun-specific and will also hold money or other stuff.

 The gun storage area is divided in half and holds the guns around three sides of each portion.
 This is great to get a high storage count; the one I am looking at states it will hold 22 long guns.
 The other accessory shelves must be removed to hold this many long guns.